jayprophit/QVA-v1/docs/implementation/medicine.md

 # Healing Web & Bio-Synthetic/Natural Medicine Communication

 This module describes QVA's integration of natural healing, bio-synthetic feedback, and plant-based medicine for advanced health solutions.
+See also the [Rife Healing Frequencies System](technology/rife_healing_frequencies.md) for electromagnetic and audio-based frequency therapy.

 ## Core Features
 - **Healing Web**: Combine nanotech, bioelectric stimulation, and gene editing for cellular repair and regeneration.